mamund/apis-and-agents/misc/platform-overview.md

 - `shared-state` — to store and share intermediate data
 - `job-control` — to declare, execute, and manage multi-step jobs

-…you’ve built a **complete platform for orchestrating workflows across uncoordinated services**.
+…you have a **complete platform for orchestrating workflows across uncoordinated services**.

 ---